Moderate Muslim

-Moderate Islam and moderate Muslim are labels that are used within counterterrorism discourse as the complement of "Islamic extremism" and imply that supporting Islamic terrorism is the characteristic of a "radical" faction within Islam, and a "moderate" faction of Muslims denounces extremist violence such as Islamic terrorism, militant jihadism and radical Islamism.
+Moderate Muslim and Moderate Islam are terms that are used within religious and political discourse to describe the obverse of Islamic extremism and imply that supporting Islamic terrorism is the characteristic of extremist groups within Islam, and the moderate groups of Muslims denounce extremist violence such as Islamic terrorism, Jihadism and radical Islamism.

-Moderation in Islam and moderate Islam are also terms that occur as interpretation of the Islamic concepts of wasatiyyah or wasat (the middle way, centre, balanced, best) as well as Iqtisad (اقتصاد) (right way, middle way, honest, truthful way) and Qasd (قصد).
-Those terms are used in the Quran, such as to describe the Muslim community:
+Moderation in Islam and moderate Islam are also terms that occur as interpretation of the Islamic concept of moderation as well as Iqtisad (اقتصاد) and Wasat (وسط).
+The Islamic concept of moderation are mentioned in the Quran, and is used to describe the Muslim community:

 Moderate views, in the first sense, are widespread according to opinion polls.
 A majority in eleven Sunni Muslim countries is very negative towards the Islamic State.
-Moderate perceptions are especially common among Muslims in the Western world, such as Euroislam.
-Of US Muslims, 82 percent (2017) are concerned about Muslim global extremism, 81 percent believe that suicide bombing can never be justified, and 48 percent believe Muslim leaders have not done enough to prevent extremism (2011).
+Moderate perceptions are especially common among Muslims in the Western world, such as Islam in Europe.
+Among American Muslims, 82 percent (2017) are concerned about Muslim global extremism, 81 percent believe that suicide bombing can never be justified, and 48 percent believe Muslim leaders have not done enough to prevent extremism (2011).

-Criticism
+Moderate Islamism

+Moderate Islam should not be confused with moderate Islamism.
+Before the 2008 Egypt election, the fundamentalist Muslim Brotherhood was described as moderate Islamists in comparison to the radical Islamists in the country's Salafist party.